DoctorWkt/FISC/Docs/journal.md

 the UART is the thing putting bogus stuff on the data bus.
 I've checked the wiring and it seems identical to CSCvon8.

-I was going to try my DSLogic Pro, but I can't work out a way to attach the fly leads to the pin sockets that I have.
+I was going to try my DSLogic Plus, but I can't work out a way to attach the fly leads to the pin sockets that I have.
 The sockets are circular.
 I have some pin headers but they are square and don't fit.
 And the fly leads have pin sockets which fit the pin headers.
 So I'm stuck.